Why study this course

 About this course

-This programme is best suited to individuals with a ‘can do’ attitude who want to go the extra mile to develop their business and professional skills throughout the duration of their studies.
+This programme is best suited to individuals who wish to develop and challenge themselves and want to go the extra mile to develop their business and professional skills throughout the duration of their studies.

 What you will study

 As a student on this course, you may study some or all of the modules listed below.

 This module will explore the environments in which organisations operate and will equip you with the ability to understand and analyse the interrelatedness of organisations and their environments.
 You will explore the dynamics of the modern business environment and links will be made to business planning and achieving competitive advantage.
 Factors impacting on an organisation’s internal environment including the impact of legal status on the governance of an organisation, the purpose of mission and vision statements and the impact of organisational values and ethics on decision-making will be explored.
 This module will further explore the determinants of supply and demand in the marketplace and an understanding of market structures.
 You will be challenged to explore how internal and external organisational environment(s) can influence stakeholders to act and behave.
 You will also be introduced to the concept of stakeholder management and will develop knowledge regarding the management of stakeholder relationships.
 This will provide the foundation to build and develop a wider understanding of the business environment as you progress through the programme.